Adenomera diptyx

 Adenomera diptyx is a species of frog in the family Leptodactylidae.
 It is native to northern Argentina, Paraguay, eastern Bolivia, and southern Brazil.
 It was resurrected from the synonymy of Adenomera hylaedactyla in 1996.

+Habitat

 Adenomera diptyx is a common species.
-It is adaptable, living in many types of moist and wet habitats at elevations of 50–900 m above sea level.
-It is sometimes even seen in gardens.
-It also occurs in protected areas and is not considered to be a threatened species.
+It is adaptable, found in the Pantanal biome but also many other living in many types of habitats at elevations of 50–900 m above sea level.
+It is tolerant to anthropogenic disturbance and sometimes even seen in gardens.
+Scientists have seen the frog in protected areas, including Chapada dos Guimarães Protection Area.

+Reproduction

+The male frog perches on grasses or other vegetation near flooded grassland or other temporary bodies of water and calls to the female frog.
+The eggs are deposited in a foam nest underground and the tadpoles are carried to water.

+Threats

+The IUCN classifies this frog as least concern of extinction.
+In some areas, it is threatened by fires and habitat loss associated with cattle ranching and infrastructure construction.